 Tomorrow is Mother’s Day!
 Woot woot!
 Now, I am a tad disappointed that we won’t be following our usual tradition of heading to Walt Disney World for the day.
-But since that’s only because we’re going on Tuesday, instead, I’ll get over it. 😉
+But since that’s only because we’re going on Tuesday, instead, I’ll get over it, lol, plus I am actually getting some products from ORO GOLD School and the best acne spot treatment this year, so I’m actually exited. 😉

 I was thinking of course about Mother’s Day and how sometimes moms tend to experience a lot of disappointment over it.
 Let me just warn you in advance: your husband may forget.
 Your teenagers will surely forget.
 Your little ones will *not* forget, though, and they will probably make you a priceless crayoned work of art which you’ll keep forever.
 I’d like to posit that a change of perspective is in order for most of us.
 It’s one I made several years ago, and which prompted the following blog post: